byui-cse/itm300-course/source/module-04/project-lab.md

 chmod +x ./rebuildapp.sh
 ```

-Next run the script which will download the newest files.
+Next run the script which will install the newest files.

+```
+sudo bash ./rebuildapp.sh
+```

  You'll be prompted to enter the invoke URL.
 Get the invoke URL from your API Gateway:

 * Click Stages on the left bar
 * Under stage details find Invoke URL and copy that address
 * Paste that as the Invoke URL when prompted

-```
-sudo bash ./rebuildapp.sh
-```

-Once you've updated the files, you should visit your app and make sure it displays the three current service requests at the bottom of the request service page.
+Once you've updated the files, verify the app is working.
+Go to the Request Service page. and make sure it displays the three current service requests at the bottom of the request service page.

+## Lab Summary:

+In this cloud fundamentals lab, the objective was to integrate a website with an API Gateway connected to an AWS Lambda function.
+The Lambda function generates JSON data containing service request information, which is then displayed on the website.

+### Key Concepts Explained:

+1. **AWS Lambda:** AWS Lambda is a serverless compute service provided by Amazon Web Services (AWS).
+It allows you to run code in response to events without provisioning or managing servers.
+In this lab, a Lambda function (getServiceRequest) was created to dynamically generate service request data.

+2. **API Gateway:** API Gateway is a fully managed service that enables developers to create, publish, maintain, monitor, and secure APIs at any scale.
+It acts as a front door for applications to access data, business logic, or functionality from back-end services, like Lambda functions.
+Here, an API Gateway with an endpoint (/service-request) was set up to trigger the Lambda function and return its response to the website.

+3. **HTTP Status Codes:** HTTP status codes are standard response codes given by web servers on the internet.
+In this lab:

+      - 200 OK indicates that the request was successful, and the Lambda function executed as expected, returning the desired data.
+      - 500 Internal Server Error indicates a failure on the server side, typically due to an issue with the Lambda function's execution.
+These codes are essential for communicating the outcome of API requests back to the client.

+4. **Integration and Deployment:** Integration between Lambda and API Gateway was achieved using a Lambda proxy integration.
+This integration simplifies the communication between the API Gateway and Lambda function, allowing the Lambda function to directly handle incoming HTTP requests and respond with the appropriate data.
+After setting up the integration, the API was deployed to a specific stage (prod) to make it accessible to the website.
+Typically, you'd have a dev (development) and prod (production) stage.
+Using a prod stage ensures that only stable and verified versions of the API are exposed to customers or clients, minimizing the risk of introducing bugs or disruptions to service.

+5. **App Logic Update:** The website's app logic was updated to consume the data provided by the API Gateway.
+This involved modifying the app code to make HTTP requests to the API endpoint (/service-request) and then displaying the retrieved service request information on the website's interface.

+### Reflection Questions:

+* What role does AWS Lambda play in modern cloud architectures?
+How does its serverless nature benefit application development?

+* Explain the importance of API Gateway in the context of microservices and serverless applications.
+How does API Gateway simplify the process of exposing AWS Lambda functions as HTTP endpoints?

+* Describe the significance of HTTP status codes like 200 OK and 500 Internal Server Error when building and consuming APIs.
+How can understanding these codes help in troubleshooting and improving the reliability of applications?

+* Discuss the advantages of using a Lambda proxy integration with API Gateway.
+How does this integration model differ from other integration types, and what are its benefits for developers?

+* Reflect on the deployment process of both the Lambda function and the API Gateway.
+Why is it important to version and deploy APIs when making changes to the underlying services?

+* After updating the app logic to consume the API data, what considerations should be made regarding error handling and data parsing within the application code?
+How can these practices enhance the overall user experience?